Last updated on July 17th, 2023

 Antibiotics and Blood Sugar

 Antibiotics are medications that work by fighting off infections resulting due to bacteria.
 They kill bacteria or prevent them from reproducing or multiplying.
 Antibiotics are powerful medications that save millions of lives when utilized in an effective manner.
 Can amoxicillin affect blood sugar?
 Alexander Fleming was the first person who discovered Penicillin in 1928, and now there are numerous antibiotics associated with Penicillin, such as Ampicillin, Amoxicillin, and Benzylpenicillin.
-These medications are used in the treatment of several infections, like chest infections, skin infections, as well as urinary tract infections (UTIs).
-Also, some current antibiotics are available including:
+These medications are used to treat several infections, like chest infections, skin infections, and urinary tract infections (UTIs).
+Also, some current antibiotics are available, including:

 - Fluoroquinolones: classified under broad-spectrum antibiotics.
 These are used in the treatment of respiratory infections and UTIs.
 These may involve Ciprofloxacin, Levofloxacin, and Ofloxacin.

 - Cephalosporins: These antibiotics help treat UTIs, respiratory infections, ear and skin infections, sepsis, and bacterial meningitis.
 These can include Cephalexin.